Skip to main content

 Copying a pin from a PDF

-When you create a highlight in a PDF, the highlights created will be copied just as if you had pressed Ctrl+C as described in Pasting a pin above (in the new PDF experience), or a pin will be copied directly (in the legacy PDF experience).
+When you create a highlight in a PDF, the highlights created will be copied just as if you had pressed Ctrl+C as described in Pasting a pin above.
 Paste into any document to create a pin that links to the highlight.

 You can also copy a pin from a highlight that you've already created.
-In the old PDF experience, click on the highlight, then the pin icon; in the new experience, the icon will be a speech bubble instead.
+Click on the highlight, then the copy icon.

 Suggested ways to use pins